eu-cpsc211/cpsc211/docs/cpp-quickstart/README.md

 ## 8. Push changes

-A new commit with your changes has been recorded in your local repository on your computer, but these changes are not automatically stored on github.com.
+A new commit with your changes will be recorded in your local repository on your computer, but these changes are not automatically stored on github.com.
 You need to _push_ your local commits back to GitHub.

-In this history list, an arrow will appear next to commits that have not been pushed to the remote github.com repository.
+In the history list, an arrow will appear next to commits that have not been pushed to the remote github.com repository.

 ![](./img/github-desktop-not-pushed.png)

-In GitHub Deskotp, click the **Push origin** button at the top of the window to push your newly created commits to your remote repository on github.com.
+In GitHub Desktop, click the **Push origin** button at the top of the window to push your newly created commits to your remote repository on github.com.

 ![](./img/github-desktop-push.png)